rassamyjs/rassamyjs-dashboard.io/_posts/2020-09-24-build-project-1.md

 ![Bar Graph](/assets/img/beer_review_overall_other_mean_base.png)

-Base off the table and graphs.
-We can see that the new means did not change much.
+## Conclusion

+Based off the table and graphs, we can see that the new mean does not change too much when graphing it.
+Why is that?
+The reason is from the amount of reviews.
+There is so many reviews already that a couple negative reviews will not change the outcome too much.
+[This](https://https://www.youtube.com/watch?v=8idr1WZ1A7Q&amp;ab_channel=3Blue1Brown) Youtube video does an excellent showing how large or little a negative rating will change the total rating.

+To summarize, out of the ten most reviewed beers, Pliny The Elder is still rated the highest.